Regatta Frequently Asked Questions

 Sweats or other warm pants

-Complete change of clothes for after the race
+Complete change of DRY clothes for after the race

 Blanket